Ahmedhany-1/Data-Structures-and-Algorithms/README.md

 ## 📁 Structure

-- `Implementations/`: Code implementations for various data structures.
+- `Implementations/`: Code implementations for various data structures and Algorithms.
 - `Problems/`: Solutions to problems from platforms like LeetCode, Codeforces, etc.
 - `ToDo.md`: List of topics to cover and problems to solve.